16EAGLE/getSpatialData/README.md

 * `getSentinel_data()` – uses the output of `getSentinel_query()` to download the specified datasets to a local directory as .zip files.
 A transform function bundle helping to deal with the downloaded files within R without expert knowledge will follow soon.

+* `getLandsat_names()` – obtains available Landsat dataset names from the USGS Earth Explorer, which can be used with getLandsat_query() (beta).
+* `getLandsat_query()` – querys the USGS Earth Explorer for Landsat products (beta).
+* `getLandsat_previews()` – previews the query results obtained with getLandsat_query() (beta).

 #### helper functions

-* `set_login_CopHub` – define your Copernicus Open Access login credentials once for the present R session to be able to call each `getSentinel*` function without defining login arguments each time you use them.
+* `login_CopHub` – define your Copernicus Open Access login credentials once for the present R session to be able to call each `getSentinel*` function without defining login arguments each time you use them.
+* `login_USGS` – define your USGS login credentials once for the present R session to be able to call each `get*` function that connects to a USGS service without defining login arguments each time you use them.

 * `set_archive` – define a `getSpatialData` archive directory to which all `*_data` functions will download data.
 * `set_aoi` - draw or define an AOI as sf, sp or matrix object for the running session that can be used by all query functions.
 * `view_aoi` - display the session AOI in an interactive `mapview`/`leaflet` map viewer.